EbookFoundation/thoth-wiki/RDF.md

 * SKOS ontology: A variety of European national libraries (e.g. France, Germany, Spain, Finland) are promoting the use of RDF SKOS (Simple Knowledge Organization System), see https://www.w3.org/TR/skos-reference/ and https://www.w3.org/2001/sw/wiki/SKOS/Datasets
 Next to RDF, SKOS is also available as OWL data model.
 More on LOD in libraries https://core.ac.uk/download/pdf/32325353.pdf

+**Note:** The Wellcome Library has created and supplies RDF-XML, Turtle and N-Triples for all OBP titles: eg https://wellcomelibrary.org/item/b28462312#?c=0&m=0&s=0&cv=0